DCMaxxx/Safarweetbot/README.md

 and Tweetbot (*Version 1.5 (150002)*).

-However, Tweetbot supports URL schemes since *Version 1.0.2*, and I think older versions of Safari should work too.
+However, Tweetbot supports URL schemes since *Version 1.0.2*, and I think older versions of Safari should work too - and I have nothing but my **HUGE and IMPRESSIVE** :rolleye: knowledge of JS and Safari extensions to coroborate this.
 I'd love to hear feedback though :-).

 If you want to make it work with your favorite browser, feel free to download the source code and tweak it as you want (see *Licence* below).